 This year, in a re-run of last summer’s diplomatic debacle, some 350 Chinese-flagged vessels have been fishing off the Argentine coast since December, depleting fishing stocks and extending their stay via unregulated transshipments – a controversial practice of transferring catch onto a mother ship that allows vessels to launder illegally caught fish.

-Between January 2018 and April 2021, satellite data shows that over 400 Chinese-flagged vessels – mostly squid jiggers that use bright lamps to draw squid to the surface at night – illegally pillaged the waters just outside Argentine territory for over 621,000 hours, according to a report released June 2 by conservation NGO Oceana.
+Between January 2018 and April 2021, satellite data shows that over 400 Chinese-flagged vessels – mostly squid jiggers that use bright lamps to draw squid to the surface at night – pillaging the waters just outside Argentine territory for over 621,000 hours, according to a report released June 2 by conservation NGO Oceana.

 In over 4,000 incidents, however, these vessels disappeared from public tracking systems for over 24 hours, most likely by turning off their Automatic Identification System (AIS) to avoid detection, a controversial practice that often masks criminal behavior such as crossing into sovereign waters to fish illegally, notes the report.

-This three-year period includes April 2020, when some 100 squid jiggers, mostly Chinese-flagged, were caught fishing illegally in Argentina’s national waters with their public tracking devices apparently turned off, according to Pesca Con Ciencia.
+This three-year period includes April 2020, when some 100 squid jiggers, mostly Chinese-flagged, were caught fishing in Argentina’s national waters with their public tracking devices apparently turned off, according to Pesca Con Ciencia.

 Given the fleet’s annual fishing routes, the Chinese fleet will soon be heading parallel to Chilean and then Peruvian waters In response to the threat the fleet poses, Peru has strengthened its counter-illegal fishing legislation, while Chile is relying on heavier maritime surveillance protocols.